MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

+- Meros has the sketchSalt and significant in the BlockBody.

-- Meros doesn't check that newly archived Merit Holders' Merit is greater than significant for every Transaction.
+- Meros doesn't check that BlockHeader's have valid significant fields.
-- Meros doesn't check Sketches have valid capacity fields.
+- Meros doesn't check BlockBody's have valid capacity fields.
+- Meros doesn't check that Block's Verification Packets are for unique Transactions.
+- Meros allows Verification Packets which contain archived Verifications.
+- Meros doesn't check that Blocks Verification Packets' Merits are greater than significant.
+- Meros doesn't check that every predecessor has an archived Verification Packet.
 - Meros allows mentioning previously unmentioned predecessors with their successor.
 - Meros allows mentioning Transactions out of Epochs/Transactions which compete with old Transactions.
 This behavior should be fixed on the Transactions DAG, not on the Blockchain.
 - Meros doesn't automatically include unmentioned predecessors after their successor in BlockBody's local Transactions list.
+- Meros doesn't check that Block's Elements are new and have proper nonces.
+- Meros doesn't check that Block's Elements don't cause a MeritRemoval.

 - Meros mints Merit before minting Meros.
 - Meros doesn't support dead Merit.